ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 2. Add an extra dimension to N-dimensional TH1F vector `v_Eta_pT_TH1F` and the N-dimensional TH2F vector `v_Eta_pT_TH2F`
 3. Add an extra dimension to the string vectors `root_cut_string` and `title_cut_string`
 4. Fill the string vectors shown in Line 672-673, using the newly created vectors containing bin information.
 5. Finally, add additional for loops for the new bins for the reconstructed and correction loops (shown in Lines 728 & 840.
-All the functions inside the loopstake a string in 1-D TH1F vector as arguments.
+All the functions inside the loops take a string in 1-D TH1F vector as arguments.

 # To Do:
 Hard coded binning is of course a pain.
 Adding TEnv support or some external configuration file would be great.

 Large MC prodcution.
 The last iteration using this code had a hard cut on lower Jet pT, and utilized MC based on a much older version of Fun4All.
 An new large scale production implementing PhaseSpace:bias2SelectionPow in the pythia configuration file is highly recomended.
 The current pythia configuration file https://github.com/ftoralesacosta/macros/blob/master/macros/g4simulations/phpythia8.cfg has this implemented.
 The power and reference pT hat could use some tweaking.